Keast-Osborne Laboratory: Neural and Bioelectronic Control of Pelvic Organs

 View our Publications (Keast | Osborne) and Find an Expert profiles (Keast | Osborne)

-- GenitoUrinary Development Molecular Anatomy Project (GUDMAP), which is a program funded by the US National Institute of Diabetes, Digestive and Kidney Diseases (NIDDK) to provide a fundamental description of the developing kidney and GU tract.
+This is a program funded by the US National Institute of Diabetes, Digestive and Kidney Diseases (NIDDK) to provide a fundamental description of the developing kidney and genitourinary tract.

 Our research focuses on the pelvic nervous system and how this neural interface is used by the brain to exert control over the pelvic organs and genitalia.
 We use advanced neuroanatomical, microscopy, image analysis and digital mapping techniques to study the neural control control circuit and target organs—but we are also expert in other approaches including primary cell culture, neurophysiology and neuropharmacology.

-Our research is determining
+Our research is determining:

-- how the pelvic nervous system and vasculature develops
+- how the pelvic nervous system and vasculature develops.

-- how neural circuits control complex bodily functions such as voiding or reproduction
+- how neural circuits control complex bodily functions such as voiding or reproduction.

 - how can neuromodulation be used as clinical treatments in diverse medical specialties including urology, gastroenterology, sexual medicine, neurology and pain medicine.